 In some cases, a multifamily property operated as a rental property comprises one or more units that are part of an overall condominium project and is bound by the restrictions and requirements set forth in the condominium documents for the larger project.
 In these circumstances, the mortgage loan documents generally require that the borrower pay all amounts required by, and comply with the provisions set forth in, the condominium documents.
-The borrower shall not (a) terminate or revoke or attempt to terminate or revoke the appointment of lender as borrower's proxy or attorney-in-fact either permanently or as to any election with respect to the condominium or (b) modify or attempt to modify the condominium documents without the prior written consent of the lender.
 The borrower's failure to comply with these requirements may be an event of default under the mortgage loan.